parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 - Plan a time when you will write in your diary.
 Consider setting an alarm on your phone if you find that you are forgetting to write your diary entries

 ### Complementary Therapies

-Complementary therapies like massage, acupuncture, and aromatherapy may promote relaxation and wellbeing.
-Though not clinically proven to treat depression, some people with Parkinson’s find them helpful.
+Complementary therapies include massage, acupuncture and aromatherapy.
+These therapies have not been tested in clinical trials, but some people with Parkinson’s report having positive experiences of them.
+These therapies may not directly treat the depression but can be helpful for relaxation and general wellbeing.

-Check with your GP, specialist, or Parkinson’s nurse before using anything by mouth or on your skin.
+Check with your GP, specialist, or Parkinson’s nurse if you wish to take anything by mouth or apply it to your skin as a complementary therapy.

-See our Complementary Therapy page for more details.
+See our <a href="/learn/treatments-and-therapies /complementary-therapies" class="internal-link">_Complementary Therapies_</a> page for more information.

----

-# Resources for Wellbeing and Mental Health
+### Resources for Wellbeing and Mental Health

 There are many apps designed to support wellbeing and specific mental health needs.
 Most are not clinically tested.
 If interested, explore the NHS Apps Library on the NHS website.